ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 ---
 ```

 **This configuration is NOT production-ready**, but it is useful for development and testing.
-When you move to production, it is highly recommended that you
+When you move to production, it's highly recommended that you replace this 1-node Redis cluster with a highly-available Redis cluster.
-1. Password-protect this Redis instance by adding a `requirepass` value to the `redis-config` `ConfigMap`.
-See [this config](https://github.com/ray-project/kuberay/blob/3e789e376264f31ad64f58b15132cfd14a3a1f56/ray-operator/config/samples/ray-cluster.external-redis.yaml#L18) for an example.
-2. Replace the 1-node Redis cluster with a highly-available Redis cluster.

-#### Add Redis info to RayService
+#### Step 2: Add Redis info to RayService

 After appending the Redis objects, you also need to modify the `RayService` configuration.